uptownhr/kube/README.md

 ## Webpack module loaders for the server
 Webpack module loaders are awesome and brings lot of value to your react development.
 You can now compose a package with all it's depedencies together.
 However, problems rise when you attempt to use module loaders for server side rendering purposes.
 Normal implementations of SSR uses the React-DOMServer to render a component to string.
 When the DOMServer attempts to require in a file(like an image) normally handled by a webpack loader, it will error out.
 Node's require expects all loaded files to be a JSON.

- Using Reax, components rendered from the server are also prebuilt using webpack.
+ Using Kube, components rendered from the server are also prebuilt using webpack.
 Meaning all the module loaders have parsed through the require statements already.
 This results in a clean translation between client/server, allowing you to easily use module loaders on react universally.

-## hackable-reax boilderplate
+## Kube boilderplate

 The repo currently contains a boilerplate demo.
 To try,

 1. git clone git@github.com/uptownhr/kube
 2. npm install
 3. npm run dev

-## kube on your project

 ## Use as a Middleware